1906–07 Southern Football League

 The 1906–07 season was the 13th in the history of Southern League.
-Fulham won Division One for the second time in a row and were elected to the Football League.
+Fulham won Division One for a consecutive title and were elected to the Football League.
 No other teams were applied for election to the Football League.
 Southend United won Division Two, but there was no promotion or relegation between the divisions.

 Division One

 A total of 20 teams contest the division, including 18 sides from previous season and two teams promoted from Division Two.

 Teams promoted from 1905–06 Division Two: